AnuXiii/aroma-panel/README.md

 - **File Management**: Upload and manage images with `Appwrite Storage`
 - **Database**: Store data in `Appwrite Database`
 - **Authentication**: Secure authentication system
+- **AI-Powered Descriptions**: Automatically generate product descriptions using Google Gemini.
 - **UI/UX**: Persian interface and user-friendly design
 - **Custom Elements**: Using Web Components for reusable functionality

+## 🤖 AI Features

+### Automatic Description Generation

+- Integrated with **Google Gemini API** to provide intelligent content creation.
+- A smart `Generate Description` button that creates engaging, SEO-friendly, and character-limited (under 200 characters) descriptions for products with a single click.
+- This feature significantly speeds up the content entry process and enhances product presentation on the main website.

 ## 🛠️ Technologies Used